-Peter Hayden Dinklage, known the world over for portraying Tyrion Lannister in HBO series Game of Thrones, isn’t dead.
+Did Peter Dinklage die?
+Whence came the rumour?
+Known for portraying Tyrion Lannister, and pretending he’s dead while on set, Dinklage isn’t actually dead.
 But everyone thought he died – or did they?
 The rumour, if there was one, was short-lived, and may already have died.

 Peter Dinklage: ‘I like to pretend I’m dead’

 Peter Dinklage is not just an actor.
 In the Nineties he performed with a “punk-funk-rap” band called Whizzy.
 While playing at a New York nightclub, someone kneed him in the face and he started bleeding.
 Perhaps this is where it all started?

 Dinklage knows how to have fun.
 In 2018, while promoting his then upcoming film I Think We’re Alone Now, the actor revealed to Jimmy Kimmel he takes great pleasure in staging his own death.

 “It’s always fun,” Dinklage observed.
 “Just my legs sprawled out in the trailer.”

 What’s his secret?
 “You’ve got to get really smushed into the floor, in a very awkward position.”

 How long will he wait once he’s ‘in position’?
 “Hours.”